textury/arlocal/README.md

-port = What port to use for ArLocal. showLogs = Should we show logs. dbPath = folder where the db will be temporary stored. persist = Whether data stored should be persisted among server restarts.
+port = What port to use for ArLocal. showLogs = Should we show logs. dbPath = folder where the db will be temporary stored. persist = Whether or not data stored should be persisted among server restarts.
 ```

 #### Sending transactions